rackerlabs/technical-blog/_posts/2013-05-17-pkgcloud-update.markdown

 When we talk about an *official release*, in actuality we're saying it's our first [*supported*](http://www.rackspace.com/blog/rackspace-developer-support-fanatical-support-for-your-code/) release of `pkgcloud`.
 You can download and use `pkgcloud` against the Rackspace Cloud today, but we're not yet ready to call the current version official.

-The `pkgcloud 0.7.2` release supports First Generation Cloud Servers, Cloud Files, and Cloud Databases.<!--More-->
+The `pkgcloud 0.7.2` release supports First Generation Cloud Servers, Cloud Files, and Cloud Databases.<!-- more -->

 In the next major release of pkgcloud, we plan to add the following new features: